 In Nice I celebrated as I joined the locals watch their country beat Germany in a very exciting football match.
 After the win everyone was in good spirits and celebrated but without too much chaos other than filling the Fountaine du Soleil with singing, splashing, flag waving humans; harmless fun.
 Therefore it was heartbreaking to me when, on Bastille Day, a psychopath terrorist drove his truck through that exact place I'd been with friends just one week earlier, killing 84 and wounding hundreds more.

 Prague was out of the way but I knew if I didn't go now there was no telling when I'd have a chance to see it.
 And too many people raved about it for me to ignore it.
 Understandably so too!
 What a special place!
-I can't believe it took me so long to come here.
+I can't believe it took me so long to go there.
 Everywhere you look is beauty.
 Never before have I been to a city that was so clearly both medieval and Renaissance.
-The narrow streets, the sounds of music played on traditional instruments, the sweet cinnamon smells of baking trdelnik wafting through the air, the impressive, nearly 700 year-old Charles Bridge, the dancing clock tower and, the ancient Jewish quarter...all of it fantastic!
+The narrow streets, the sounds of music played on traditional instruments, the sweet cinnamon smells of baking trdelnik wafted through the air, the impressive, nearly 700 year-old Charles Bridge, the dancing clock tower and, the ancient Jewish quarter...all of it fantastic!
 And it is even more beautiful at night!!
-I was told that Hitler loved Prague so much that is why it was spared during the war, including the unharmed Jewish quarter which he intended to preserve as a museum of sorts showing "how the Jews used to live."
+I was told that Hitler loved Prague so much that is why it was spared during the war.
+That even included the unharmed Jewish quarter which he intended to preserve as a museum of sorts showing "how the Jews used to live."
 Prague certainly deserves more time than I gave it but so much to see, so little time.

 Budapest was next.
 Nicer than I expected but still gritty (apparently my hostel was located on prostitute row).
 However the thermal baths were wonderful (although I still prefer those in Turkey), and viewing the Parliament at night and eating delicious langos were worth the entire trip.